Pomax/inkdb-data/README.md

 - `api.get(<company name>)` → portfolio

   Get a company's portofolio.
 A portfolio comes with its own API, covered below.
+If there is no company by the name given, the result will be `false`.

 - `api.get(<company>, <ink line>, <inkname>)` → ink

-  Directly access individual inks, based on a company name, optional ink line name, and ink name.
+  Directly access individual inks, based on a company name, ink line name (set to `false` if not needed), and ink name.
 Inks have their own API, covered below.
+This function may return `false` or and empty array if noting can be found.

 #### Portfolio